Ellie Ga: Gyres

 Gyres, is a single channel video installation that premiered at the 2019 Whitney Biennial.
 The installation consists of Gyres 1-3, a triptych of short videos.
-Ga’s voice-over narrates as collected images are arranged and re-arranged on a light box surface, weaving together experiences of loss and grief, the transient nature and meaning of personal items displaced by disasters.
+Ga's voice-over narrates as collected images are arranged and re-arranged on a light box surface, weaving together experiences of loss and grief, the transient nature and meaning of personal items displaced by disasters.

-Presenting Gyres 1-3, The Whitney Museum writes: "Ga’s narration interweaves seemingly disparate accounts and retellings, blending history, research, and autobiography.
+Presenting Gyres 1-3, The Whitney Museum writes: "Ga's narration interweaves seemingly disparate accounts and retellings, blending history, research, and autobiography.
 She encounters beachcombers who gather the aftermath of the 2011 tsunami in Japan; an oceanographer who studies the debris from container spills; and the histories of resistance, migration, and ritual offerings on the Greek islands of the Aegean Sea."

 Quarries

 Quarries is a single channel video installation that premiered in 2022 at Jeu de Paume, Paris in the exhibition Fata Morgana.

 Quarries follows the mysteries surrounding prehistoric stone tools from Kenya alongside the neglected labor of stonemasons who paved the streets of Lisbon.
 The humble gesture of these artisans, stooped over the pavement, morphs into a confrontation with the hubristic act of monument building.
-For the artist’s brother, the struggle to regain the use of his hands after a serious injury transforms into a narrative about agency in the face of being forgotten, marginalized and deemed of no importance.
+For the artist's brother, the struggle to regain the use of his hands after a serious injury transforms into a narrative about agency in the face of being forgotten, marginalized and deemed of no importance.
 An out-of-print photography book on Portuguese stone pavements leads to a series of improbable connections.
 A tour of a neurobiology lab leads to an examination of a Cold War re-education camp where prisoners were forced to dig up stones to create replicas of antiquity while covertly drawing on stone shards to mark and then bury a trace of their stories.
 In Quarries, Ga extracts stories of resistance from unlikely places and on overlooked surfaces.

-In a The New Yorker review of the work, Johanna Fateman writes how Quarries: "...relays a winding account of such seemingly unrelated subjects as Ga’s brother’s paralysis, the discovery of ancient stone tools, and the neuroscience of insects.
+In a The New Yorker review of the work, Johanna Fateman writes how Quarries: "...relays a winding account of such seemingly unrelated subjects as Ga's brother's paralysis, the discovery of ancient stone tools, and the neuroscience of insects.
 Across a three-channel projection, a pair of hands arrange objects and images on a light table, moving them from the center to the margins, and then offscreen.
 The triptych concludes with a fascinating history of Portuguese calçada, a near-extinct street-paving technique with a complex legacy - the labor was often performed by prisoners - that produced dizzying mosaics from irregularly shaped fragments of basalt and limestone."

-Quarries has recently been screened at FIDMarseille in its 2022 Official Selection.
+Quarries was screened at FIDMarseille in its 2022 Official Selection.